 Young people and their families should not have to face juvenile drug possession accusations alone.
 The juvenile criminal justice system can be complicated and confusing to laypeople, and a source of stress for all concerned.
 In the most serious cases, drug convictions can completely define a juvenile’s life and change the course of their future.
 If your child is being accused of drug possession, then your first step should be to enlist the aid of a San Diego criminal defense attorney to ensure they receive a fair day in court.

-Our founding attorney at jD Law Criminal Defense Attorneys is a former police officer and narcotics investigator, and a skilled criminal defense specialist, with more than 30 years of experience in the field.
+Our founding attorney at jD Law Criminal Defense Attorneys is a former police officer and narcotics investigator, and a board certified criminal law specialist, with more than 30 years of experience in the field.
 If your child has been arrested for juvenile drug possession, call us at (760) 630-2000 and schedule a free consultation to find out how we can help.

 Don’t Waste Any Time!